 Costochondritis (kos-toe-kon-DRY-tis) is an inflammation of the cartilage that connects a rib to the breastbone (sternum).
 Pain caused by costochondritis might mimic that of a heart attack or other heart conditions.

-Costochondritis is sometimes known as chest wall pain, costosternal syndrome or costosternal chondrodynia.
+Costochondritis is sometimes known as chest wall pain syndrome, costosternal syndrome or costosternal chondrodynia.
 Sometimes, swelling accompanies the pain (Tietze syndrome).

-Costochondritis usually has no apparent cause.
-Treatment focuses on easing your pain while you wait for the condition to improve on its own, which can take several weeks or longer.
+What causes costochondritis is unclear.
+Treatment focuses on easing the pain while waiting for the condition to improve on its own, which can take several weeks or more.

 The pain associated with costochondritis usually: